 Family Dedication services are meant to highlight and mark significant spiritual growth moments for families with children.
 It is important for them to know, even as infants, that God made them, loves them and Jesus wants to be their friend forever.
 Our Preschool Ministry is the beginning of an ongoing partnership with parents to equip them to be disciple-makers in their homes.

 Parents of a first-time Rolling Hills child are required to attend a Family Dedication Class prior to the service.
-For a schedule of these classes, the upcoming dedication services, or if you have any other questions please contact our Interim Children's Director, Amy Couch.
+For a schedule of these classes, the upcoming dedication services, or if you have any other questions please contact our Kids & Students Director, Travis Howard.